Corporate Governance

 (Directors and Audit & Supervisory Board Members)

-• Examinations and decisions of growth investments, M&A, structural transformation, and carve-outs
+• Examinations, decisions, and follow-up of growth investments, M&A, structural transformation, and carve-outs

 • Reports of the group-wide risk management status